Robert Frank: Later life and death

 Though Frank continued to be interested in film and video, he returned to still images in the 1970s, publishing his second photographic book, The Lines of My Hand, in 1972.
 This work has been described as a "visual autobiography", and consists largely of personal photographs.
 However, he largely gave up "straight" photography to instead create narratives out of constructed images and collages, incorporating words and multiple frames of images that were directly scratched and distorted on the negatives.
 None of this later work has achieved an impact comparable to that of The Americans.
 As some critics have pointed out, this is perhaps because Frank began playing with constructed images more than a decade after Robert Rauschenberg introduced his silkscreen composites—in contrast to The Americans, Frank's later images simply were not beyond the pale of accepted technique and practice by that time.

 Frank and Mary separated in 1969.
-He remarried, to sculptor June Leaf, and in 1971, moved to the community of Mabou, Nova Scotia in Cape Breton Island, Nova Scotia in Canada.
+He remarried, to sculptor June Leaf, and in 1971, moved to the community of Mabou in Cape Breton Island, Nova Scotia in Canada.
 In 1974, his daughter, Andrea, was killed in a plane crash in Tikal, Guatemala.
 Also around this time, his son, Pablo, was first hospitalized and diagnosed with schizophrenia.
 Much of Frank's subsequent work dealt with the impact of the loss of both his daughter and subsequently his son, who died in an Allentown, Pennsylvania hospital in 1994.
 In 1995, in memory of his daughter he founded the Andrea Frank Foundation, which provides grants to artists.

 After his move to Nova Scotia, Canada, Frank divided his time between his home there, in a former fisherman's shack on the coast, and his Bleecker Street loft in New York.
 He acquired a reputation for being a recluse (particularly since the death of Andrea), declining most interviews and public appearances.
 He continued to accept eclectic assignments, however, such as photographing the 1984 Democratic National Convention, and directing music videos for artists such as New Order ("Run"), and Patti Smith ("Summer Cannibals").
 Frank produced both films and still images, and helped organize several retrospectives of his art.
 His work has been represented by Pace/MacGill Gallery in New York since 1984.
 In 1994, the National Gallery of Art in Washington, D.C. presented the most comprehensive retrospective of Frank's work to date, entitled Moving Out.

 Frank died on September 9, 2019, at his home in Nova Scotia.